Latest posts by Aran Davies (see all)

 - Viewers of eSports receive rewards for their participation.

-- They sign-up to an eSports broadcast service.
+- They sign-up for an eSports broadcast service.

 - Viewers either run a browser plug-in or watch the tournament using a particular website.